 El Centro , the central downtown area, is small and compact, hemmed in between the mountains and the bay.
 The Río Cuale divides it into two sections.
 The malecón (oceanfront boardwalk) runs along Paseo Díaz Ordáz from north of the river south to the Romantic Zone, creating a pedestrian-only esplanade along this stretch of Ordáz.
 Drivers heading through downtown should use either Calle Morelos (one-way southbound) or Avenida Juárez (one-way northbound) as alternate routes.

 Vacationers and locals alike come to enjoy the sea breeze, people watch and ponder the beautiful—and often bizarre—collection of bronze sculptures.
-Master sand castle artists create additional eye candy on the narrow shore below the seawall.
-Across the street you can browse boutiques and souvenir shops, scout the nightclubs or sip a margarita on one of several local restaurants and watch the sun set over the bay.
+Master sandcastle artists create additional eye candy on the narrow shore below the seawall.
+Across the street you can browse boutiques and souvenir shops, scout the nightclubs or sip a margarita at one of several restaurants and watch the sun set over the bay.

 On Avenida Juárez, facing the north side of the plaza, is City Hall (Presidencia Municipal).
 The mural of Puerto Vallarta hanging above the stairwell was painted by local artist Manuel Lepe.
 On the west side of the plaza between Avenida Morelos and the southern end of the malecón is an outdoor amphitheater, the site of evening concerts.
 The white arches (Los Arcos) backing the amphitheater were rebuilt after being destroyed by Hurricane Kenna in 2002.